Social work is both rewarding and challenging. You will gain the knowledge and skills that will enable you to begin your career with confidence.

 Your learning will be enhanced using the latest techniques in simulated practice and information and communications technology.

-An honours degree normally takes four years, full time, you study levels 1-4, as described below.
+An honours degree normally takes four years, full time, and you will study levels 1-4, as described below.

 Advanced Entry Honours Degree

-Direct entry to Levels 2 and 3 of the programme may be considered where the applicant can provide evidence of the appropriate level of qualifications and experience.
+Direct entry to Level 2 of the course may be considered where the applicant can provide evidence of the appropriate level of qualifications and experience.
 This would be discussed at the point of application.

 This year introduces you to the fundamentals of your social work training, embedding knowledge, skills and values in relation to reflective and professional practice.
-You will have an opportunity to learn alongside students from teacher education and community education within a joint module.
+You will have an opportunity to learn alongside students from teacher education and community education within a joint module and study one elective module.

 - Working Together